 An Etobicoke Catering Company ‘Future Proofs’ Their Business

-Like many small business owners, Sarah [last name] and Christine [last name] were stunned when faced with the challenge of pivoting their business model in the wake of COVID-19.
+Like many small business owners, Sarah Locke and Christine Berce were stunned when faced with the challenge of pivoting their business model in the wake of COVID-19.
 With the ongoing pandemic and increasing restrictions to social gatherings, owners of Yorkshire Pudding Catering Inc., a catering company in south Etobicoke, realized their business needed a digital transformation.
 The two sought the help of the Future Proof Program, an initiative which helps small Canadian businesses create and implement an advanced digital transformation plan.

 “We had much to improve on when it came to our digital marketing and online presence.
 As small business owners, we have to wear numerous “hats,” (accountant, marketer, HR, etc., etc.) so it was difficult to decide where to focus our attention.”

 Being savvy businesswomen, Sarah and Christine worked with a Business Transformation Team over the course of five weeks, to develop and implement an advanced digital transformation plan.
 “It was a very easy to follow plan with clearly laid out objectives and goals.
 The team and Joshua were awesome.
 Very prompt, professional and really great people to work with,” Sarah says.

 “I was surprised (in a good way!) at how many people were involved in our plan.
 All team members I dealt with were deeply knowledgeable and provided great information/assets in their area of expertise.”

 Yorkshire Pudding’s Foods To Go, Meal Dip Platter.